Kickapoo Tribe of Oklahoma: Mexican Kickapoo subgroup established

 In 1979 the Mexican Kickapoo who were dual residents requested clarification of their status as they had no clear legal status in either the United States or Mexico.
 An Act was passed in 1983 by Congress which recognized them as a distinct subgroup of the Kickapoo Tribe of Oklahoma and granted federal recognition to the Texas Kickapoo.
 A 1985 law gave the Texas band the option of selecting Mexican or U.S. citizenship.
-145 of the tribemembers chose to become U.S. citizens and the remaining 500 or so chose to obtain Mexican citizenship.
+145 of the tribal citizens chose to become U.S. citizens, and the approximately remaining 500 ones chose to obtain Mexican citizenship.

 The interaction between the Mexican Kickapoo and Oklahoma tribe remains strong.
 Mexican Kickapoos use the health services of the tribal clinic in McLoud, Oklahoma and the Oklahoma Kickapoos travel for the ceremonial seasons in February and March to Mexico.

 Education

 The Kickapoo Tribe of Kansas tribal school is the Kickapoo Nation School.

-The Kickapoo Tribe of Oklahoma maintains the Kickapoo Community Day Care facility and the Kickapoo Nation Head Start Program to serve both enrolled members and non members residing within the boundaries of the original Kickapoo Tribe Reservation lands.
+The Kickapoo Tribe of Oklahoma maintains the Kickapoo Community Day Care facility and the Kickapoo Nation Head Start Program to serve both enrolled citizens and non-citizens residing within the boundaries of the original Kickapoo Tribe Reservation lands.